 Many photographers struggle with their pricing.
 This is normal.
-The best way for a photographer to establish their business is to understand how their business operates and, for that matter, how any (photography) business operates.
+The best way for a photographer to establish their business is to understand how their business operates.
+They also should learn how any business operates.

-The photographer learns to price according to their location, their business plans and their market positioning.
-This takes time and effort and, yes, mistakes will be made along the way.
+A photographer learns to price according to *their* location, *their* business plans and *their* market positioning.
+This takes time and effort and mistakes will be made along the way.

 And then there are photographers who like to take shortcuts.

 I got a phone call today from someone claiming to be an office manager.
 She said they needed some business portraits.
-She asked how much I charged, how the pictures would be shot, whether I use softboxes or umbrellas, what type of backgrounds are best, how the photos are selected, what amount of retouching I would do, and how the pictures would be delivered.
+She asked how much I charged, how the pictures would be shot, whether I use softboxes or umbrellas, what type of backgrounds are best, how the photos are selected, what amount of retouching I do, and how the pictures would be delivered.
 After I answered all her questions, she suddenly hung up.

-Having worked with many companies, from small to large, over the past 26 years, I knew immediately that everything about this phone call was wrong: the way the person spoke, the questions she asked, the television noises in the background and the gum she was chewing.
+Having worked with many companies, from small to large, over the past 26 years, I knew immediately that everything about this phone call was wrong: the way the person spoke, the questions she asked, the television noises in the background, and the gum she was chewing.

 With the magic of Call Display and the Internet, I traced her phone number.
 It led to the web site of a Toronto wedding photographer.